 TOEFL vs IELTS

-TOEFL and IELTS are two international standardized tests that assess a person’s proficiency in English.
-These are tests required to be taken if one wishes to go to English speaking countries such as UK, US, Canada, New Zealand, South Africa, Australia etc. The scores of these tests are accepted by most higher education institutes in these countries and those not qualifying either of these exams cannot seek admission in Universities in English speaking countries.
-While both look similar, there are differences between the two tests which are necessary to comprehend so that those aspiring to go to these countries take the correct test.
+In order to choose between TOEFL and IELTS, one needs to know the difference between TOEFL and IELTS first.
+You have to choose between these two tests when you are planning on going abroad for higher education or for employment.
+This applies to you if you are a non-native English speaker.
+Now, TOEFL and IELTS are two international standardized tests that assess a person’s proficiency in English.
+These are tests required to be taken if one wishes to go to English speaking countries such as UK, US, Canada, New Zealand, South Africa, Australia, etc. The scores of these tests are accepted by most higher education institutes in these countries and those not qualifying either of these exams cannot seek admission in Universities in English speaking countries.
+While both look similar, there are differences between the two tests which are necessary to comprehend so that those aspiring to go to these countries can take the correct test.

 • While IELTS scores are valid in US also, Universities in US and Canada prefer TOEFL over IELTS.